 Prop osal Board Recommendation 1.
-Election of eight Director nominees for a term expiring at the 2025 Annual Meeting of Stockholders FOR ALL eight nominees recommended by your Board 2.
+Election of eight Director nominees for a term expiring at the 2026 Annual Meeting of Stockholders FOR the election of each of the Director nominees 2.
 Advisory vote to approve named executive officer compensation FOR 3.
-Ratification of appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the year ending December 31, 2024 FOR
+Advisory vote on the frequency of the advisory vote on named executive officer compensation EVERY YEAR 4.
+Ratification of appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the year ending December 31, 2025 FOR